Harry Potter Studio Tour Review & Top Tips

-For my money, the frozen Butterbeer ice cream is more palatable.
-If you buy the souvenir cups for your drinks, don’t forget to wash them at the supplied water trough, because they’re really sticky!
-Oh, and the ice cream comes in a very cute souvenir cup.
+For my money, frozen Butterbeer ice cream is more palatable.
+If you buy the souvenir cups, wash them at the supplied water trough, because they’re really sticky!
+Oh, and the ice cream comes in a very cute souvenir bowl.

 Top Tip: Save Plenty of Time for the Second Half

 Save plenty of time for the second half of the tour.
 This covers all the creatures and monsters of the films, and the castle itself.
 You also get the chance to walk up Diagon Alley.
-There is a lot to see and my prediction is that you’ll spend at least four hours on the tour, all told.
+There is a lot to see and my prediction is that you’ll spend at least four hours on the tour.

 There is a room holding a scaled-down model of the castle, which was used for all those sweeping exterior shots.
 While it’s fun to gaze at the model in awe, the touchscreen computer displays allow you to do so much more.
 Our kids learned so much about how the films were put together, and what goes into making certain shots and effects happen.

 Prepare your kids for the Harry Potter Studio Tour gift shop.
 We set our kids a budget before we arrived on the day.
 This meant they knew what they could spend.
 That’s important when a Hogwarts school jumper costs almost £60 and a set of robes is £79!
 Even the wands are around £25 each.